Downlands Community School Home Learning

 Actions to take now

-- Establish an area where your child could work.
+- Continue to maintain an area where your child could work.
 Put up the recommended structure above so that they get used to the expectation of home learning.

-- Find suitable reading books, encyclopaedias, dictionaries and non-fiction books which could be used as part of home learning.
+- Find suitable reading books, encyclopedias, dictionaries and non-fiction books which could be used as part of home learning.